 When considering debt consolidation, be mindful that if your tendency is to continue to accumulate credit card debt, you could end up with even more debt in the future.
 If you suddenly have credit capacity on the cards in your wallet, you may need to change your spending habits and follow a well-planned budget so you don’t face the same problems later on.
 Consolidation does not eliminate debt, so make sure your spending is in check before you proceed, or you may not be able to achieve the debt relief you require.

-To learn more about using a Discover Home Equity Loan for debt consolidation, contact your Personal Banker at 1-855-361-3435.
+To learn more about using a Discover Home Loan for debt consolidation, contact your Personal Banker at 1-855-361-3435.